joshdipo/105_SRE_Cloud_computing_AWS/README.md

 ---

-## S3
+# S3
-- S3 is a simple storage service
+S3 is a simple storage service on AWS

 S3 standard class
 - Used for data you need constant access to